wt12318/Breast_cancer_progression/data/readme.md

-The data files are stored in Zenodo (https://zenodo.org/records/17745084), and the expression data of patients need to be requested from corresponding author.
+The data files are stored in Zenodo (https://zenodo.org/records/17745084), and the expression data (TPM and counts) of patients need to be requested from corresponding author.